 Temperature Fluctuations May Be a Sign of Opioid Withdrawal

 Dope sickness impacts many parts of the body, and one way the body responds is by struggling to regulate temperature.
 Dope sick symptoms may start with hot flashes and then transition into chills and shivering.
 Extreme sweating is very common, and it can lead to dehydration in a short amount of time.
 Staff at an opioid detox center can help you stay hydrated during opioid withdrawal to prevent further complications.

 Treating Someone Who is Dope Sick

-If dope sickness impacts someone you care about, then seek professional help.
-At Serenity House Detox, clients can go through withdrawal in a safe, supportive environment.
-This is the first step to overcoming addiction, and it isn’t something that anyone should have to go through alone.
+If dope sickness impacts someone you care about, seek professional help from an opioid detox center.
+At Serenity House Detox & Recovery Florida, clients can go through withdrawal in a safe, supportive environment.
+This is the first step to overcoming addiction, and it is not something that anyone should have to go through alone.